Hamster Breeds – Behavioural Traits and Tips for Caring

 Common names: Chinese striped hamster, Chinese hamster, Chinese dwarf hamster

-Adult size: Can grow to between 3-5 inches in length and weigh 1-2 ounces
+Adult size: 3-5 inches long, 1-2 ounces

 Life expectancy: 2-3 years

-Wild colour: Greyish brown with a whitish belly and black stripe down
+Wild colour: Greyish brown with a whitish belly and black stripe down the back

 About the Chinese Hamster